jacomyma/mapping-controversies/_pages/tuto-1-10.md

 Annotate your visualization.
 You may focus on clusters or nodes, or both.
 Can you make a data-driven point about the references used in these articles?

+# Documents produced

+Keep somewhere, for sharing, the following document:
+* The annotated network (JPEG or PNG)

 # Next tutorial

 You may want to take a short walk at this point.
 Take a break, then check this: